Magento 230 November 20257 min read

 Magento\Sales\Model\ResourceModel\Order\Grid\Collection

-These modules try to add joins or filters but incorrectly generate SQL aliases, resulting in duplicated prefixes like main_table.main_table.
+These modules try to add joins or WHERE conditions to the grid collection but incorrectly build their SQL using the table alias rather than the table name, resulting in the duplicated main_table.main_table prefix.

-This is not caused by Magento core — it’s a common 3rd-party module bug.
+This is not a Magento core bug.
+It is a third-party module implementation error.

 • `main_table`.`main_table`.field